 I usually put my fruit in the sunshine but my compost pile is in the shade and butterflies have frequented both.
 Other people have reported having success with providing fruit both in the sunshine and in the shade.
 You may want to experiment to see which works best for attracting butterflies in your yard.

 Another thing to keep in mind is that the fruit must stay moist.
-Occasionally you may need to break the dry film that forms on some fruit (such as citrus), or add a little water, Gatorade, fruit juice, or even beer to a plate of fruit.
+Occasionally you may need to break the dry film that forms on some fruit (such as citrus), or add a little water, Gatorade, or fruit juice to a plate of fruit.
 You should not form a lake, just a moist fruit mush.
 Experiment and have fun!

 Many Butterflies Love Mud Puddles